Membership Terms & Conditions

 Members must show proof of membership each time they visit the YMCA.
 Type in the Pin Number connected to your membership account or download the Two Rivers YMCA mobile app to create a digital membership card to scan.
 If unable to use either method another form of state issued photo identification is required.
 Those too young for an ID are required to visit the membership desk for verification.
 ID fraud is grounds for membership suspension or termination.

-Management of the Two Rivers YMCA may suspend or cancel the rights, privileges, or membership of any member at any time whose actions are detrimental to others’ enjoyment of the facilities.
+Management of the Two Rivers YMCA may suspend or cancel the rights, privileges, or membership of any member at any time whose actions are detrimental to others’ enjoyment of the facilities without a refund.
 We reserve the right to verify identification of members and guests.

-Children ages 13 and younger must be picked up by 9:00 pm weeknights and closing time on weekends.
-If children are not picked up by these times, the police will be called to take them home.
+Youth 8th Grade and younger must be picked no later than 8:00 pm.
+If children are not picked up by these times, the police will be called.

 For your safety and security, hoods may not be worn, hats must be straight, no gym bags, jackets, etc. may be left on the gym floor or workout areas.
 Please place in a locker or hang on hooks in the gym or gym hallway.

-All participants must wear appropriate athletic attire: Closed toed gym shoes, gym shorts, shirts, or sweat suits in the exercise areas, and swim wear in the pool area.
-No midriffs.
+All participants must wear appropriate athletic attire: Closed toed gym shoes, gym shorts, shirts, or sweat suits in the facilities, and swim wear in the pool area.
 Do not wear jeans in exercise areas as rivets can tear exercise machine pads.

 The YMCA prohibits any individual or organization from providing services, charged for or free, without authorization in YMCA facilities.
 This includes, but is not limited to: personal training, group exercise training, sports training or coaching, health coaching, and swim instruction.